Condo Mortgage Requirements (Warrantable vs. Non-Warrantable)

 Reserve Fund Allocation The percentage of the annual HOA budget allocated to reserves for future capital expenditures.
 Underfunded reserves increase the risk of special assessments.
 Fannie Mae requires minimum 10% of annual budget to reserves.
 Well-funded projects allocate 15-25% or more.

 Single-Entity Ownership Concentration The maximum percentage of units that can be owned by any single investor or entity.
 Excessive concentration creates market risk.
-Typically capped at 10-20% depending on project size and agency.
-Smaller projects may have stricter per-unit limits .
+Single-entity ownership concentration is typically capped at 20% of total units for established condo projects under GSE guidelines, with stricter limits for smaller or newer projects and potential variations by agency. .

 Examples

-Scenario: A borrower purchases a condo unit in a 120-unit project for $320,000 with 15% down.
-The project has 72% owner-occupancy, fully funded insurance meeting all lender requirements, 18% of the annual budget allocated to reserves, no pending litigation, and no single entity owns more than 5% of units.
-The lender conducts a Full Review.
+Scenario: A borrower purchases a unit in a 120-unit condominium complex for 275,000 dollars with 15% down.
+The HOA has full reserves funded at 80%, no pending litigation, adequate master insurance coverage, and no single entity owns more than 10% of the units.
+The project is already on the Fannie Mae approved list.

 Common Mistakes to Avoid

-• Not requesting the HOA questionnaire early in the purchase process
+• Not requesting the condo questionnaire early in the process

 Documents You May Need